Emamezi/ApexPlay-Gaming-and-Electronics-Retail/README.md

 * **Revenue grew steadily throughout 2019 before experiencing explosive growth in 2020**, reaching an all-time monthly high of $1.2M in December 2020.
 This surge was largely driven by the COVID-19 pandemic.

-- However, **this level of growth was not sustained.** Revenue declined by 43% sharply in early 2021 from AOV ($311-$255) and over-volume contraction(4K-2.5K), before showing a modest recovery toward the end of 2022, likely driven by seasonal factors such as Black Friday sales and holiday promotions.
+- However, **this level of growth was not sustained.** Revenue declined by 43% sharply in early 2021 from AOV ($311-$255) and over-volume contraction(4K-2.5K), before showing a modest recovery toward the end of 2022, mostly driven by seasonal factors such as Black Friday sales and holiday promotions.

-- **Revenue declined sharply from 2021-2022 by a 46% drop** indicating a broader market  slowdown and contraction ona quarter-over-quarter basis until it hit an all time low of $178K in October 2022, lowest in the entire time peroid.
+- **Revenue declined sharply from 2021-2022 by a 46% drop** indicating a broader market  slowdown and contraction on a quarter-over-quarter basis until it hit an all time low of $178K in October 2022, lowest in the entire time peroid.

 - **Revenue and order volume remained 28% above 2019 levels**, indicating that some pandemic-driven gains were retained.